Student Services - Attendance

 I went on vacation and sent a letter.
 Why am I being told my child has unexcused absences?

-Regardless of whether or not you sent a note, vacation time is not considered excused.
+Regardless of whether or not you send a note, vacation time is not considered excused.
 This is true of personal days as well.

 Then why should I send a note?

-What do I need to put in my child’s absence letter if he or she missed school?
+What do I need to put in my child’s absence letter if he or she misses school?

 • Student name